sematext/docs/docs/guide/monitoring-guide.md

 Right next to the Selector is App Actions dropdown menu that provides various app specific functions, namely instructions to install monitor and start sending your metrics, app settings, alert rules, heartbeat alert creation as well as ability to connect two different apps, invite team members, and transfer app ownership.

 All App Actions open in a modal dialogue window and let you adjust and edit settings or create various alerts.
-App view remians unchanged and allows for easy interaction between various system settings and reports view.
+App view remains unchanged and allows for easy interaction between various system settings and reports view.

-Time picker is available whenever logging or monitoring app is selected as well as any generated dashboards are being used.
+Time Picker is available whenever logging or monitoring app is selected as well as any generated dashboards are being used.
 One minute is the shortest time increment one can select.
 30 min, 1 and 2 hr, and 1, 2, 7, and 30 days time span shortcuts are exposed for easy common observability, and custom time frame can be selected using the time picker dropdown.
 App will automatically refresh upon selection and update all the reports in view accordingly.

 Refresh data and Live Tail / Stop auto-refresh data options are additional time specific features and located next to the time picker.
 Live Tail feature provides real-time insights as soon as your data is consumed and indexed and all the data is automatically refreshed.
 It can be also stopped so no automatic refreshing takes place in case your devops team needs to inspect specific incident within certain time segment.